Tiendil/tiendil-org-content/content/posts/2024-025-notes-on-backend-metrics-in-2024/en.md

 So, when the time came to implement metrics in [Feeds Fun](https://feeds.fun/), I spent a few days updating my knowledge and organizing my thoughts.

-In this essay, I will share some of my thoughts on the metrics as a whole and on the solution I have chosen for myself.
+In this essay, I will share some of my thoughts on the metrics as a whole and the solution I have chosen for myself.
 Not in the form of a tutorial but in the form of theses on topics I am passionate about.

 <!-- more -->

-## Metrics is the basic tool for managing the technical state of a project at the operational, tactical, and strategic levels
+## Metrics are the basic tool for managing the technical state of a project at the operational, tactical, and strategic levels

 Metrics are literally a developer's eyes.
 Without them, it is impossible to see both the project's current technical situation and its long-term trends.